-Number of Undo Levels Maximum Laser Drilled Layers 5 ☑ Drill Validation Check This option prevents invalid drills from being added to the stack up.
-For instance, a drill that starts from the lower copper side of core materials.
-Uncheck this option if you use a drilling technology that permits drills to be placed between electrical layers which are not typically supported by conventional mechanical and laser drills
+Number of Undo Levels Maximum Laser Drilled Layers 5 Drill Validation Check This option prevents invalid drills from being a materials.
+Uncheck this option if you use a dri typically supported by conventional mechanica dded to the stack up.
+For instance, a drill that starts from the lower copper side of core lling technology that permits drills to be placed between electrical layers which are not al and laser drills